supabase/storage-js/README.md

   > Note: The `upload` method also accepts a map of optional parameters.
 For a complete list see the [Supabase API reference](https://supabase.com/docs/reference/javascript/storage-from-upload).

-- Downloads a file from an exisiting bucket:
+- Download a file from an exisiting bucket:

   ```js
   const { data, error } = await storageClient.from('bucket').download('path/to/file')
   ```

-- Lists all the files within a bucket:
+- List all the files within a bucket:

   ```js
   const { data, error } = await storageClient.from('bucket').list('folder')